wallowadigitalexhibits/Digital-Exhibit-Boilerplate/README.md

-# react-json-boilerplate
+# Digital Exhibit Boilerplate
 Want to create a digital exhibit for the Wallowa History Center?
-Start here.
+Start by taking a look at our [Advice for Programmers](https://github.com/wallowadigitalexhibits/documentation) for more information on our community culture and our data model.

 ## Get Started

 1. Decide on the name of your new React app.
 For example, if you chose `WHC Wenaha Digital Exhibit`, you'd want to use a short name like `Wenaha Exhibit` and a slug of `wenaha-exhibit` using dashes instead of spaces.

-1. Clone the repository into a folder using the slug.
+2. Clone the repository into a folder using the slug.

 ```
-git@github.com:wallowadigitalexhibits/react-json-boilerplate.git wenaha-exhibit
+git@github.com:wallowadigitalexhibits/digital-exhibit-boilerplate.git wenaha-exhibit
 ```

-1. Switch to the folder.
+3. Switch to the folder.

 ```
 cd wenaha-exhibit
 ```

-1. Init yourself a new git repository.
+4. Init yourself a new git repository.

 ```
 rm -rf .git
 git init
 ```

-1. Edit every file to add your name, app name, version number, html title, and so on.
+5. Edit every file to add your name, app name, version number, html title, and so on.

-1. Go to [favicon.ico](https://favicon.ico) and generate a set of favicons.
+6. Go to [favicon.ico](https://favicon.ico) and generate a set of favicons.

-1. Replace the files in `public/favicons`.
+7. Replace the files in `public/favicons`.

-1. Edit the `site.webmanifest` to add the app's name and short name.
+8. Edit the `site.webmanifest` to add the app's name and short name.

-1. Install the app.
+9. Install the app.

 ```
-cd react-json-boilerplate
+cd wenaha-exhibit
 npm install
 ```

-1. Update this README.
+10. Update this README.

-1. Start the app.
+11. Start the app.

 ```
 npm run start
 ```

-1. The page should automatically open in your default browser.
+12. The page should automatically open in your default browser.
 Install the React Dev Tools if you haven't already, and inspect the data in the `<App />` component.
 Edit the JSON file or delete one of the images from the `files` folder to see things change in real-time.

-1. Add and commit your changes with a short but insightful commit message.
+13. Add and commit your changes with a short but insightful commit message.

 ```
 git add :/